jtbwatson/network-assistant/README.md

 ## Model Details

 ### Base Model
-- Utilizes Llama 3.2 as the foundational language model
+- Utilizes Llama 3.2 or phi4 as the foundational language model
 - Customized with a specialized system prompt for network troubleshooting
 - Configured to provide technical, contextually relevant assistance